|Title:||Berlin - Moscow|

-The story: WB is a journalist who has a thing for walking, so it seems rather natural that he would decide to venture into Eastern Europe on foot.
-He starts in Berlin and walks through Poland, Belarus and eventually to Moscow.
-Not 100% of this is done on foot though, as he apparently does some hitchhiking on the way.
+The story: Wolfgang Büscher is a German journalist who has a thing for walking.
+So naturally in 2001 he decides to venture into Eastern Europe on foot.
+He starts in Berlin and walks through Poland, Belarus, and Russia, all the way to Moscow.
+Not 100% of this is done on foot, as he apparently does some hitchhiking on the way.

-That being said, I found this book to be surprisingly heavy.
-It seemed like WB was constantly looking for the deep and the tragic, and sometimes (only sometimes) his writing even reminded me a bit of that of a certain Werner Herzog.
-Of course it was a lot better than that, but I still would have liked it to be a bit lighter.
+That being said, I found this book to be surprisingly dark.
+It seemed like there was an underlying theme of Büscher constantly meeting with melancholy and tragedy.
+Sometimes (only sometimes) his writing even reminded me a bit of that of Werner Herzog.
+Of course this book was a lot better than that, but I still would have liked it to be a bit lighter.

 Was Büscher looking for some sort of permanently depressed “Russian soul”?

 Büscher’s feat of walking from Berlin to Moscow is great, and so is his writing style.
 His storytelling is nice, as are his observations and insight.

 If you’re into walking or into Eastern Europe, this book might be right for you.